9dots/9dots.io-pages/Oqi2cCe.md

 2. What could students add to the server to make this possible?

-	- Give students five minutes to discuss with their partner
+	- Give students five minutes to discuss with their partner.
-	- Students will draw and diagram their plans for connecting their settlement
+	- Students will draw and diagram their plans for connecting their settlement.
-	- Examples include a system for traveling from one shelter to another using the rail system, creating a mail system (place a chest on a post to create a mailbox), and using the Minecraft chat to communicate
+	- Examples include a system for traveling from one shelter to another using the rail system, creating a mail system (place a chest on a post to create a mailbox), and using the Minecraft chat to communicate.

-3. Each group will decide on one of these systems that they would like to implement, and draw a diagram of their design in the space provided on the handout
+3. Each group will decide on one of these systems that they would like to implement, and draw a diagram of their design in the space provided on the handout.

 ** For more information on the rail system check out this [Minecraft rail tutorial](http://minecraft.gamepedia.com/Tutorials/Train_station)**